davkim4/Final-Case/README.md

 I chose this containerized ETL microservice because it uses many key course concepts: reproducibility, API design, automation, and deployment.
 Docker ensures anyone can run the service identically across machines.
 On the other hand, the alternatives of FastAPI, Airflow/Prefect, and SQL database were unused for the reasons of being overkill for simple ETL API (FastAPI), too heavy for a small project (Airflow/Prefect), and because JSON-only was simpler and met requirements (SQL database).

 ### Tradeoffs
-- Simplicity vs Scalability: Flask is lightweight but not ideal for large-scale ETL.
+- Simplicity vs Scalability: Flask is lightweight but not ideal for large-scale ETL
-- JSON I/O vs Database: Easy to use; less flexible for large datasets.
+- JSON I/O vs Database: Easy to use; less flexible for large datasets
-- Single-file container: Fast demo; not production-grade structure.
+- Single-file container: Fast demo; not production-grade structure

 ### Security & Privacy
-- .env.example created to avoid committing secrets.
+- .env.example created to avoid committing secrets
-- No PII data.
+- No PII data
-- Input files are validated implicitly via Pandas parsing.
+- Input files are validated implicitly via Pandas parsing

 ### Ops
 - Custom logger in src/logger.py